-Wiley Rein Government Contracts attorneys are experienced with advising contractors facing threatened suspension and debarment, earning a reputation for forthrightness, steady guidance and integrity.
-We have worked extensively with Air Force, Navy, Army, Defense Logistics Agency (DLA) and Department of Justice (DOJ) Suspension and Debarment Officials, as well as the General Services Administration (GSA), the U.S. Postal Service (USPS) and the Environmental Protection Agency (EPA), among others, to prevent, negotiate and resolve threatened suspensions and debarment actions.
+Wiley Rein Government Contracts attorneys are experienced with advising contractors facing threatened suspension and debarment, earning a reputation for forthrightness, steady guidance, and integrity.
+We have worked extensively with U.S. Air Force, U.S. Navy, U.S. Army, Defense Logistics Agency (DLA), and U.S. Department of Justice (DOJ) Suspension and Debarment Officials as well as the U.S. General Services Administration (GSA), the U.S. Postal Service (USPS), and the U.S. Environmental Protection Agency (EPA), among others, to prevent, negotiate, and resolve threatened suspensions and debarment actions.
 Our clients have included contractors of all sizes, from major defense contractors and large commercial companies with smaller government contracting footprints to small businesses and individuals.
-Our attorneys have assisted clients in responding to show cause notices; advocated for contractors facing potential suspension or debarment in meetings, negotiations, and presentations to agency debarring officials; negotiated administrative agreements to avoid suspension and debarment; and worked with contractors to shore up compliance practices in response to threatened suspension or debarment.
-The following matters are representative of the many suspension, debarment and present responsibility matters we have handled:
+Our attorneys have assisted clients in responding to show-cause notices; advocated for contractors facing potential suspension or debarment in meetings, negotiations, and presentations to agency debarring officials; negotiated administrative agreements to avoid suspension and debarment; and worked with contractors to shore up compliance practices in response to threatened suspension or debarment.
+The following matters are representative of the many suspension, debarment, and present responsibility matters we have handled:

-- Three contractors accused (one convicted) of criminal wrongdoing: Negotiated resolution to avoid suspension or debarment of the contractors.
+- Three contractors accused (one convicted) of criminal wrongdoing: Negotiated resolution to avoid their suspension or debarment.